hbariki/sample-app/README.md

 - Install node modules using ```npm install```
 - npm start

-you will application on 'https//localhost:8081'
+  You will application running on port 8081